 We’ve all made mistakes at some point in our lives.
 It’s natural and normal, something that you must learn from and never repeat.

-You have to heal your wounds well, even though it’s painful, to avoid making the same mistake again.
+You have to heal your wounds well, even if it’s painful, to avoid making the same mistake again.

 If you do it over and over again and fail to find a solution, it can become a barrier that prevents you from moving forward.
 You create obstacles for yourself that aren’t even real.

 Have you made the wrong decision?
 Nothing terrible will happen.
 All of your decisions mark the way you live.
-You have to live with the decisions you make, whether they are right or wrong.
+You have to live with the decisions you make, whether they’re right or wrong.

 This is known as “maturity.”

-It’s hard to let things go because they are not physical objects, but rather an exercise for your mind.
+It’s hard to let things go when they’re not physical objects and exist only in your mind.
 People also cling to the things that hurt them.
 It might sound strange, but it’s an unconscious attitude that can even increase your suffering.Goodbyes are always hard, no matter what kind.
 Saying goodbye to a situation, a person, a part of yourself that isn’t positive…these types of farewells can be painful and difficult.

 But yes, the subsequent release will make you feel amazing.